 - 6.1.
-CAEP will afford the State multiple opportunities to provide CAEP, the site team, and members of the Accreditation Council with any information or data the State deems relevant to the accreditation of an EPP, as follows: - 6.2.
-As described in Section 5.5.2, above, the State may elect to appoint members of the CAEP site team. - 6.3.
-At least sixteen (16) weeks prior to any scheduled site visit, CAEP will give the State notice of the upcoming visit.
-At any time, up to six (6) weeks before the scheduled visit, the State may provide CAEP with comments and information on the EPP for consideration by the site team.
-EPPs will be given an opportunity to respond to any such comments prior to the site visit.
+CAEP will afford DEED multiple opportunities to provide CAEP, the site team, and members of the Accreditation Council with any information or data DEED deems relevant to the accreditation of an EPP, as follows: - 6.2.
+A liaison from DEED will serve in a state consultant role to the site team.

-- 6.4.
-At any time, the State may file a complaint regarding an EPP with the Accreditation Council for investigation and consideration as part of the EPP's ongoing cycle of CAEP Accreditation.
-In accordance with Accreditation Policy, adverse action may result from any such investigation. - 6.5.
-In the event an EPP within the State petitions for the appeal of an adverse action of the Accreditation Council, CAEP will notify the State that such petition has been received.
-Any notification of a decision made by an appeal panel will be made in accordance with Section 7, below, and the detailed notification provisions included in Accreditation Policy.
+- 6.3.
+At least sixteen (16) weeks prior to any scheduled site visit, CAEP will give DEED notice of the upcoming visit.
+At any time, up to six (6) weeks before the scheduled site visit, DEED may provide CAEP with comments and information on the EPP for consideration by the site team.
+EPPs will be given an opportunity to respond to any such comments prior to the site visit. - 6.4.
+At any time, DEED may file a complaint regarding an EPP with the Accreditation Council for investigation and consideration as part of the EPP's ongoing cycle of CAEP Accreditation. - 6.5.
+In the event an EPP within Alaska petitions for the appeal of an adverse action of the Accreditation Council, CAEP will notify DEED that such petition has been received.
+Any notification of a decision made by an appeal panel will be made in accordance with Section 7, below, and the detailed notification provisions included in Accreditation Council policy.